openMF/ph-ee-connector-channel/.github/pull_request_template.md

 ## Description

 * Describe the changes made and why they were made.
-* Add a link to teh design document or include the design bullet points related to this PR here.
+* Add a link to the design document or include the design bullet points related to this PR here.

  _(Ignore if these details are present on the associated JIRA ticket)_